Well, as they say, there are exceptions to every rule!

 Oatly expects $230 million in sales in 2019, more than double its $110 million from 2018, when it was introduced in grocery stores early in the year.

-In terms of sustainability, it takes six times less water to grow oats than the 1.1 gallons required to produce a single almond.
+Regarding sustainability, it takes six times less water to grow oats than the 1.1 gallons required to produce a single almond.
 In California, home to 80 percent of the world’s almond crop, almonds consume 10 percent of the water supply.
 (And don’t even get me started on the methane, a greenhouse gas more potent than carbon dioxide, generated in spades by cows.)

-Oste developed his own unique process for liquefying oats, which are abundant in Sweden, using enzymes.
+Oste developed his own unique process for liquefying oats, abundant in Sweden, using enzymes.
 The result was a product that mimicked dairy milk in taste and texture – at least according to those who love it.

 A Food and Wine Magazine taste test ranked Oatly among the top three plant-based milk (alongside flax and macadamia milk), describing Oatly as “buttery,” “thick,” “very close to real milk,” and “excellent in coffee.”